-Peer review of teaching is a common means of evaluating and improving teaching and learning at many universities worldwide.
-It generally involves colleagues giving/receiving feedback about one or more aspects of teaching for the purpose of critical self-reflection and enhancement of student learning.
+Peer review of teaching is a widely adopted methodology for evaluating and improving teaching and learning at universities worldwide.
+It can take many forms but generally involves teaching academics engaging in supportive conversations about one or more aspects of teaching and student learning.

 Tiers of Peer Review of Teaching

-The bulk of peer review of teaching activities at the University takes place in programs developed in faculties and schools.
-These programs aim to foster teaching improvement by providing opportunities for academic staff to give and receive collegial feedback on teaching, and to engage in ongoing discussions about teaching and learning.
-Peer review of teaching activities at the faculty or school level can also be designed to address the priorities and needs of students in specific disciplinary contexts.
-See resources and examples.
+Most PRT activities at the University takes place in faculties and schools, providing opportunities for academic staff to give and receive collegial feedback on teaching, and to engage in ongoing discussions about teaching and learning.
+PRT activities at faculty/school level can address the priorities and needs of students in specific disciplinary contexts.

 Why engage in Peer Review of Teaching?

-Faculties and graduate schools are best placed to design peer review of teaching (PRT) programs that address the local priorities and needs of their students and foster ongoing collegial feedback and discussions on teaching.
+Faculties and graduate schools are best placed to facilitate PRT programs that address build communities of practice addressing local priorities, student needs and fostering collegial discussions about teaching and learning.
 Below are some templates, guides and examples of faculty/school-based PRT programs.

 Giving useful feedback